KLYN74R/Apollo/README.md

 <br/>

-The same principle for services API.
+The same principle as for services API.
 The same way it's a repository in this directory, the same way you should update it and so on.
 To check available services API go to

 ```shell